comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 ---

-At Comtravo we utilize AWS serverless infrustructure for many our business cases.
-Particularly Lambda functions and Step functions enable us to design and implement solutions for various complex business workflows in the same time allow us to extend those solutions in the future.
-One vivid example is our Billing Engine.
+At Comtravo, we utilize AWS serverless infrastructure for many of our business cases.
+Lambda functions and Step functions, in particular, enable us to design and implement solutions for various complex business workflows.
+They also allow us to flexibly extend those solutions in the future.
+One example is our Billing Engine.
+In this post, I'll discuss how we built a scalable and extensible billing engine that avoids service level throttling even at times of high load.

-# What is `Billing Engine`?
+# What is a `Billing Engine`?

-At Comtravo for each booking we charge our customers and for those charges we need to provide invoices and financial reports.
-Clients can choose their payment method and billing aggregation option.
-For example, `Collective Invoice` payment method indicates that customer wants to collect multiple charges into one invoice.
-And billing aggregation indicates intervals of charges to collect.
-For example, `monthly` and `semi-monthly` indicate that customer wants to collect all charges with us and issue invoice once per month or twice per month correspondingly.
-The solution which organizes these workflows we call `Billing Engine`.
-I want to hightlight that `Billing Engine` is much more than invoice issuer, it also generates report and sends to customer.
+At Comtravo, we charge our customers per booking.
+For those charges, we need to provide invoices and financial reports.
+Our customers can choose their payment method and billing aggregation option.
+For example, the `Collective Invoice` payment method indicates that a customer wants to collect multiple charges into one invoice.
+Billing aggregations indicate intervals of charges to collect.
+For example, `monthly` and `semi-monthly` indicate that a customer wants to collect charges into a monthly invoice or bi-weekly invoice respectively.
+We call the solution that organizes these workflows the `Billing Engine`.
+I want to highlight that the `Billing Engine` is much more than an invoice issuer, it also generates reports and handles sending those reports to our customers.

 # Solution

- The `Billing Engine` itself runs purely on `Serverless` by utilizing AWS infrustructure and consuming our internal APIs.
-It get's triggered by AWS cloudwatch, which provides for each business case specific input.
+The `Billing Engine` itself runs purely on [`Serverless` infrastucture on AWS](https://tech.comtravo.com/aws/cloud/serverless/project_a_marko/) and consumes our internal APIs.
+It is triggered by AWS cloudwatch, which provides specific input for each business case.

  ![Cloudwatch triggers Lambda function](/images/2019_08_16/cloudwatch_triggers_lambda.png)

- You can easily configure clowdwatch event with `Terraform` as following:
+We've configured cloudwatch events with `Terraform`.
+It's rather simple to do, for instance like the following:

  ```
  resource "aws_cloudwatch_event_target" "ci_monthly" {